After #GE2024 even in the south Sinn Féin remains haunted by its own largely secret northern legacy

 It is hard to calculate what effect the controversies leading up to the election had on the outcome.
 It may have had a freezing effect on those not already committed to voting for Sinn Féin.
 Even Gerry Adams has admitted it was a negative factor.

-Carl Jung wrote about the origins of psychological complex.
+Carl Jung said something interesting about the origins of a psychological complex.
 It starts, he argues, as a secret one keeps from others.
-As it cannot be shared it then constellates a figure within an individual’s personality that remains secret to that person’s own consciousness.
+As it cannot be shared it then constellates a ‘figure’ within an individual’s personality that becomes a secret to the person themselves.

-At some point this now well hidden ‘figure’ or complex starts to dominate the actions of the ‘host’.
-Whether you credit Jung’s pyschological theories or not seems to fit with SF whose secret inner life is largely unknowable to any outside its inner circle.
+At some point this now well hidden ‘figure’ or complex starts unconsciously to dominate the actions of the ‘host’.
+Whether you credit Jung’s pyschological theories or not it seems to fit with SF whose secret inner life is largely unknowable to any outside or inside bar its inner circle.

-It’s almost impossible to have a civil conversation about Provisional operations against civilians like the La Mon fire bombing without triggering a collective complex and getting othered by supporters and members as an enemy of the cause.
+It’s almost impossible to have a civil conversation about Provisional operations against civilians like the La Mon fire bombing without triggering a collective complex which entails getting othered by supporters and members as an enemy of the cause.

 Secrecy must be maintained even when it is harmful to that cause (as in the case of McMonagle and Ó Donnghaile).
 Such reflexive defensiveness will have contributed to the way they have struggled to grow beyond their base in the south and north.

-This is not to claim that these issues in themselves had a direct influence on the election results, but it has over many years conditioned how the party operates, who it can recruit and who it can or cannot trust to keep Sinn Féin family secrets.
+This is not to claim that these issues in themselves had a direct influence on the election results, but it has over many years conditioned how the party operates, regarding who it can recruit and who it can or cannot trust to keep Sinn Féin family secrets.

-Others recruit from within academia (see the SDs), the media and individuals with a non political hinterland within the local community where they hope to stand, while SF struggled in the local elections either to attract such folks or doesn’t trust them.
+Others recruit from within academia (see the SDs), the media and/or individuals with a non political hinterland within the local community where they hope to stand, while SF struggled in the local elections either to attract such folks or because it doesn’t trust anyone with other loyalties.

 If you join SF as a candidate (whether it is in the north or the south) you must also sign up to the strict Omertà it keeps on its own troubled past, whilst volubly questioning the record of UK state security forces during that long conflict.